connors511/killscript/README.md

 ```

 ### ip
-ip only takes one value being the expected ip.
+ip only takes one value being the expected ip (ipv4).

 Example
 ```